Codervio/Envmanager/README.md

 # Environment manager

-The `Environment manager` parse, populates dot environment files to super global $_ENV files, HTTP request headers.
+The `Environment manager` parses, populates dot environment variables from env files to super global $_ENV variable, apache and getenv function.
+It supports for checking variables and fetching system only variables.

 It provides for editing environment file and manipulate them.